 2. Stateless dNAT: Address translation with transparency using fast path and without connection tracking which provides very high performance for real-time services hiding the local infrastructure.
 This method is able to move a few million packets per second without concern.
 This new load balancing technique has been designed by the ZEVENET Team especially for real-time UDP protocols although TCP is also possible to be used.

 3. DSR: High performance load balancing at layer 2 using a fast path in order to provide the best performance.
 Some backends configurations are required before using this technique.
-Several million packets are able to handled by ZEVENET using this load balancing method.
+Several million packets are able to be handled by ZEVENET using this load balancing method.

 With all these methods designed and implemented by ZEVENET Team to scale non-connection oriented services with the best performance.
 Let’s try ZEVENET.